brainstormforce/wp-spectra/readme.txt

 = 1.17.1 =
 * Improvement: FAQ Schema - Added responsive columns options for mobile and tablet.
 * Improvement: Google Map - Now user can show language specific Google Map.
+* Improvement: How to Schema - More options to add total time.
 * Fix: Inline Notice - Notice dismiss issue.
 * Fix: How To Schema - Step gap issue.
 * Fix: How to Schema - Image deletion issue for steps.